-On this page, we will present some of our candidate's perspectives on different topics and questions that may be of concern to the voters of the 12th Legislative District.
-It will not be exhaustive and we'll not be able to respond to every question website visitors may pose, but hopefully this page will shed some valuable light on Danny Stone's positions and ideas as he seeks to serve the voters of this district in Olympia.
+On this page, we will present some of our candidate's perspectives on different topics and questions that may be of concern to the voters of the 13th Legislative District.
+It will not be exhaustive and we'll not be able to respond to every question website visitors may pose, but hopefully this page will shed some valuable light on Danny Stone's positions and ideas as he seeks to serve the voters of the 13th Legislative District in Olympia.

 I recommend you check out the Washington State Republican platform.
 It is a very conservative document.
 It can be found at the following web address: http://wsrp.org/platform2016/

 I served on the platform committee of the Grant County Republican Central Committee and I'm happy to announce that several of the important items which were part of our platform were included in the state platform committee.
 I support the state platform and think it is an excellent document.
 Congratulations to the platform committee on a job well done.

 If you would like a copy of the Grant County Platform, just check out the party website.

 I was once asked a question something like this.
 "You say government is too big.
 Which portions of government do you feel are too big?
 Also in specific terms, what exactly would you recommend reducing, eliminating, or leaving alone?
 Specifics, please.
 That is what is really lacking in politics today and could distinguish you from others.
 Do you have any innovative ideas for how the public sector can better serve its constituents?